 It’s normal to feel a bit rusty and out of form after a long period of reduced practise and performance.
 Getting back into the routines of practicing and performing can be difficult, particularly if we’re constantly comparing how we’re feeling now to how we felt at our peak.

 Instead of being overly critical, harsh, or judgemental to yourself, aim to treat yourself with kindness and compassion.
 Remind yourself of just how difficult the impact of COVID-19 may have been for you, your peers, colleagues, friends, family and others.
 Remind yourself that nothing could have prepared you for the scale of the pandemic and its consequences.
 Speak to yourself the way you would to a good friend or family member who is struggling – gently and with kindness.

-If you’re feeling out of practice and not up to the performance standard you previously held, self-compassion may sound something like, “it sucks that I’m out of practice.
+If you’re feeling out of practise and not up to the performance standard you previously held, self-compassion may sound something like, “it sucks that I’m out of practise.
 I feel frustrated than I’m not at the level that I was at before.
-I know that with consistent effort and practice, I’ll be able to do well, just like I’ve been able to do in the past.”
+I know that with consistent effort and practise, I’ll be able to do well, just like I’ve been able to do in the past.”

 Working with performance nerves